Who are you and what is the purpose of this notice?

 We may use your personal data to:

-register you as a portal user, including to manage your account and set up your personal details and available services;
+- register you as a digital portal user, including to manage your account and set up your personal details and available services;

-we may also share your data if we are required to do so by law (for example complying with a court order) or to assist law enforcement bodies in the detection, prevention and prosecution of crimes.
+- we may also share your data if we are required to do so by law (for example complying with a court order) or to assist law enforcement bodies in the prevention, investigation, detection or prosecution of criminal offences.

 What gives you the right to use my information?